Noah Hawley

-Noah Hawley (born 1967) is an American filmmaker, author, and singer.
-He is best known for creating, chiefly writing and often directing the FX series Fargo (2014–2024), Legion (2017–2019) and Alien: Earth (2025).
+Noah Hawley (born May 10, 1967) is an American screenwriter, television producer, author and singer.
+He is best known for creating, chiefly writing and often directing the FX television series Fargo (2014–2024), Legion (2017–2019) and Alien: Earth (2025–present).
 He also worked on the series Bones (2005–2008), The Unusuals (2009), and My Generation (2010).

 Hawley wrote the film The Alibi (2006) and wrote and directed the film Lucy in the Sky (2019).
-He has also written six novels and is a singer, having contributed to the soundtracks of Fargo, Legion and Alien: Earth by singing covers of popular music produced by composer Jeff Russo, a frequent collaborator on Hawley's projects.
-He is the writer and director of the FX series Alien: Earth, which is based on the film franchise and premiered on August 12, 2025.
+He has also written six novels and contributed to the soundtracks of Fargo, Legion and Alien: Earth by singing covers of popular songs produced by composer Jeff Russo, a frequent collaborator on Hawley's projects.
+In November 2025, along with the renewal of Alien: Earth, it was announced Hawley and Rob McElhenney were creating a television series based on the Far Cry video games for FX.

 Early life, family and education

 Hawley was born in New York City in 1967, the son of non-fiction writer and feminist activist Louise Armstrong (1937–2008) and businessman Tom Hawley.
 His maternal grandmother was a playwright.
 He has a twin brother, Alexi, who is also a television writer whose most prominent works include the series State of Affairs, The Rookie, and The Recruit.

 In 1989, Hawley graduated from Sarah Lawrence College with a degree in political science.